stjordanis/Uptrend-Machine-Learning-Analytics-Platform/README.md

 > Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.

-### Implementation help so you can make faster, more accurate decisions with Machine Learning?
+### Need Implementation help?

-If ML/AI is important to you or your business, please [get in touch](https://www.linkedin.com/in/computer-vision-engineer/).
+If ML/AI is important to you or your business, so you can make faster, more accurate decisions with Machine Learning?
+Please [get in touch](https://www.linkedin.com/in/computer-vision-engineer/).

 ### Contact